 After the work he did in his second season as the head coach of the Kansas City Chiefs, it seemed unlikely Todd Haley could be an in-season causality.

-The loss Sunday was Kansas City's fifth defeat of 27 points or more this season.
+The loss Sunday was Kansas City fifth defeat this season of 27 points or more.
 The Chiefs are 5-8.
 There was a school of thought that Haley would get a pass because the Chiefs have been decimated by injuries and have seen stars Jamaal Charles, Eric Berry, Tony Moeaki and quarterback Matt Cassel go out for the season.
 Plus, some thought Haley built up some good faith by leading the Chiefs to a surprise AFC West title in 2010 in his second season as they went 10-6.
 Kansas City won a total of 10 games in the three previous seasons.

 Yet, in the end, last season’s performance didn’t buy Haley any time.
-According to ESPN Stats & Information, Haley joins former Minnesota coach Brad Childress and former Dallas coach Wade Phillips as coaches who were fired the season after they won their first division title.
+According to ESPN Stats & Information, Haley joins former Minnesota coach Brad Childress and former Dallas coach Wade Phillips, who were fired the season after they won their first division title.

 In the end, Haley got into trouble for a few reasons.
 It started with the team’s inability to stay in games.
 The blowouts got to management and to the fan base.